itsphily/6k-comparator/README.md

 # SEC 6-K Filing Fetcher

-A Python script that fetches the most recent 6-K filings for foreign companies from the SEC EDGAR database.
-The script retrieves the last 12 filings by default, including filing dates, reporting periods, and direct URLs to the documents.
+A Python script that fetches the last 12 6-K filings for foreign companies from the SEC EDGAR database.

+## Setup

-## Requirements
+### Requirements
 - Python 3.11
 - Conda

-## Setup
+### Installation
+1. Clone this repository

-1. Create a new conda environment:
+2. Create conda environment: